CHOUAY15/Ex1TP1Interfacesgraphiques/README.md

 ### LinearLayout

 LinearLayout arranges its children in a single row or column.
 It's simpler to use but less flexible for complex layouts.
-- `MainActivity.kt`: Contains the main logic for the application.
-- `activity_main_constraint.xml`: ConstraintLayout version of the UI.
-- `activity_main_linear.xml`: LinearLayout version of the UI.

 ## Getting Started